 Watts do matter when it comes to paying your electric bill.
 That’s because a watt is a unit of power.
 The number of watts you use in a month are added up, and that’s what you’re charged for.

 When it comes to how much light you get from a light bulb, watts don’t matter.
 Light isn’t measured in watts.
 It’s measured in foot-candles or lumens.
-One foot-candle, as the name implies, is the equivalent of the light from one candle, measured at a distance of one foot from the center of the flame.
-One lumen is the amount, or flow, of light which distributed uniformly, produces illumination of one foot-candle on every point across over one square foot of surface area.
+One foot-candle, as the name implies, is the equivalent of the light from one candle, measured at a distance of 1 foot from the center of the flame.
+One lumen is the amount, or flow, of light that distributed uniformly, produces illumination of 1 foot-candle on every point across over 1 square foot of surface area.

-For years—basically ever since electric lights replaced gas lights—we’ve talked about light in terms of bulb wattage, especially when we’re talking about incandescent lights.
-You might think that you want a 60-watt bulb in a lamp,” for example, when what you're really after is for that lamp to be as strong as what you're used to seeing from a lamp with a standard 60-watt incandescent bulb in it.”
+For years—ever since electric lights replaced gas lights—you've heard about light in terms of bulb wattage, especially when we’re talking about incandescent lights.
+You might think that you want a 60-watt bulb in a lamp, for example, when what you're really after is for that lamp to be as strong as what you're used to seeing from a lamp with a standard 60-watt incandescent bulb in it.

 It’s become a habit, for most of us, to think of the amount of light that way.
-We’re so used to conceptualizing and describing light amounts in watts that most of us don’t even stop to think about it.
-Thus, in order to give us a frame of reference for the amount of light we’ll get from an alternative source such as compact fluorescent (CFL), halogen, or LED light bulb, manufacturers will often say that their newer bulb is a “60-watt equivalent.”
+We’re so used to conceptualizing and describing light amounts in watts that most people don’t even stop to think about it.
+Thus, to give us a frame of reference for the amount of light we’ll get from an alternative source such as compact fluorescent (CFL), halogen, or LED light bulb, manufacturers will often say that their newer bulb is a "60-watt equivalent."

 That means this bulb produces approximately the same lumens as a standard 60-watt incandescent bulb.
 The amount of light you're going to get from the bulb is the most important thing we look for when we’re shopping for a replacement.